Radiant Office

-Radiant Office is a 2017 South Korean television series starring Go Ah-sung and Ha Seok-jin.
+Radiant Office is a 2017 South Korean television series starring Go Ah-sung, Ha Seok-jin, Kim Dong-wook, Lee Dong-hwi, and Lee Ho-won.
 The series is written by a rookie screenwriter who won the 2016 MBC TV Drama Screenplay Competition in Miniseries category.
 It aired on MBC from March 15 to May 4, 2017 on Wednesdays and Thursdays at 22:00 (KST) for 16 episodes.

 Synopsis

 Eun Ho-won faces repeat rejections in her job search until despair drives her to attempt suicide.
 At the hospital, she learns she might be terminally-ill, but then at the same time, she also finally succeeds in getting hired.
 Thinking she has nothing to lose, she tackles her job and life with new perspectives.
 Her superior at work, Seo Woo-jin, considers her a pain in the neck.
 They become a bickering pair.